rphln/Swordsong/mechanics.md

 # Mechanics

-## Preparation (Duels)
+## Teams

-A team must be made before a match and is composed of three characters from the same party plus up to two characters from any other parties.
+A team must be defined by the player before a match and is composed of the six characters from two distinct parties.

+## Preparation

-At the start of a match, the player will go through a number of preparation steps.
+At the start of a match, both players will go through a number of preparatory phases.

-1. The player must choose any three characters in their team to field during the selection step of the match.

-    During this step, players can see which characters are part of their opponent’s team, but not which are going to be fielded.

-2. The player must decide the position of the characters that are fielded during the placement step of the match.

-    During this step, players can see which characters are fielded by the opponent, but not their positions.

-3. The player must choose whether to keep or replace each of the three cards in their starting hand.
-The cards chosen for replacement will be shuffled back into the deck before the new cards are drawn.

-    During this step, players can see the positions of all of their opponent’s characters.

-## Preparation (Raids)

-The preparation for raids is the same as for duels, except in that up to five characters can be fielded.
+1. One of the players will be randomly chosen to be the “starting player”.
+This to determines the turn order, the draft order and the allocation of the map halves.

+2. In the draft phase, both players will take turns choosing their characters and positioning them in the map.
+No character may be chosen twice in a match.

+    The draft order is defined as “O → S → S → O → O → S”, with “S” being the starting player and “O” their opponent.

+3. In the draw phase, the player will draw three cards from their deck, forming their starting hand.

+    They may then shuffle any number of cards from their hand back into their deck and draw that many cards as replacements.

+4. After those phases, the match begins with the starting player’s turn.

 ## Combat